-3 A taxonomy of event ordering approaches
+2 A taxonomy of event ordering approaches

-Previously, results in race detection have been classified as static (compile time), post-mortem trace based, or on-the-fly.
+Previously, results in race detection have been classified as static analysis, post-mortem trace based, or on-the-fly.
+Static analysis techniques are generally applied at compile time, and do not require that the program be executed.
 The primary distinction between on-the-fly analysis and post mortem analysis is that in on-the-fly analysis the trace is analyzed as it is generated, thus the entire trace does not need to be stored.
 This permits more detailed tracing, often including all of the accesses to shared memory.
 On-the-fly race detection naturally focuses on those races involving the shared memory accesses reported during the execution.
-This is somewhat different from the problem generally addressed in post mortem trace analysis where an attempt is made to determine orderings between all blocks (without regard to shared memory accesses which cannot in general be stored in a post mortem trace due to space limitations).
+This is somewhat different from the problem generally addressed in post mortem trace analysis where an attempt is made to determine orderings between all blocks (without regard to exactly which shared memory locations were accessed, as space limitations generally prevent this information from being saved for post mortem analysis).